Jonathan Groff: Early life and education

-Jonathan Drew Groff was born in Lancaster, Pennsylvania, on March 26, 1985 to Julie and Jim Groff, a standardbred horse trainer and driver.
-He has one older brother, David, who is president and COO of WebstaurantStore.
+Jonathan Drew Groff was born into a Mennonite family on March 26, 1985, in Lancaster, Pennsylvania, to Julie and Jim Groff, a standardbred horse trainer and driver.
+He has an older brother, David, who is president and COO of WebstaurantStore.

 Groff's roots in theater and acting began at an early age.
-When he was three years old, Groff fell in love with Julie Andrews' performance as Mary Poppins, and growing up, he and his brother put on childhood home productions, such as a performance of The Wizard of Oz in his father's barn, where he played Dorothy.
+When he was three years old, Groff fell in love with Julie Andrews' performance as the title character in the film Mary Poppins (1964), and growing up, he and his brother put on childhood home productions, such as a performance of The Wizard of Oz in his father's barn, where he played Dorothy.
 Groff credits Sutton Foster as one of his greatest influences and idols, and as a young aspiring actor, he would wait at the stage door after her performances to get her autograph.
-Groff joined his middle school and high school drama departments, and it was there that he became inspired to start a career in theater.
+Groff joined his middle school and high school drama departments, and it was there that he became inspired to pursue a career in theater.

-In his adolescence, Groff took part in many community productions in his hometown of Lancaster.
-At seventeen years old, he directed and starred in You're a Good Man, Charlie Brown at a high school theatre festival at the Fulton Opera House, for which he won a community award.
+In his teens, Groff took part in many community productions in his hometown of Lancaster.
+At seventeen, he directed and starred in You're a Good Man, Charlie Brown at a high school theater festival at the Fulton Opera House, for which he won a community award.
 He also performed in The Sound of Music, Ragtime, Cyrano, Evita, My Fair Lady, Peter Pan, The Pirates of Penzance, and Rags at the Fulton Opera House, as well as starring as Edgar in Bat Boy: The Musical and Ugly in Honk! at The Ephrata Performing Arts Center.

 Groff graduated from Conestoga Valley High School in 2003 and intended to attend Carnegie Mellon University, but he deferred his admission for a year when he was cast as Rolf in a Non-Equity national tour of The Sound of Music.
 After the tour, Groff decided to move to New York City instead of attending college and begin his career.